Visitor Information for Spaulding Nursing and Therapy Center Brighton

-Each resident in a semi-private room may have one in-room visitor at a time to comply with the core principles of COVID-19 infection prevention.
+Each resident in a semi-private room may have two in-room visitors at a time.

-Visitor restrictions are subject to change based on guidelines set forth by Massachusetts Department of Public Health and Centers for Medicare and Medicaid Services (CMS), and Centers for Disease Control (CDC).
+Visitor restrictions are subject to change based on guidelines set forth by the Massachusetts Department of Public Health, the Centers for Medicare and Medicaid Services (CMS), and the Centers for Disease Control (CDC).

 Thank you for your compliance.
 Spaulding Nursing and Therapy Brighton staff are working to ensure the safety of patients through many methods.
 Get more information on Spaulding’s COVID-19 response and updates.

 5 StarsWe currently have the highest rating, 5 stars, the Center of Medicare and Medicaid Services (CMS) awards.

 Top 10%Nursing department staffing is in the top 10% of the nation

 US NewsRecognized by US News and World Report as a top Skilled Nursing Facility in the nation.